kelimuttu/kartiniteknologi/content/episodes/16-transcript.en.md

 **A:** Thank you so much!

-**K:** Before we end the episode, we want to say thanks to AudioLab who will be helping us edit this podcast.
+**K:** Before we end the episode, we want to say thanks to Odiolab who will be helping us edit this podcast.
 All this time Kartini Teknologi is like an MVP, usually I would edit it, Galuh will write the transcript.
 But we don't even have professional microphones.
 Now we want to try to get our friend's help to create a more proper audio, let's see how it looks like.
-So thank you to Asep from AudioLab.
+So thank you to Asep from Odiolab.
 That's all, I guess.
 Thank you so much for listening, and see you on the next episode!